 2 Poly-Propylene vent pipe (PP) by Duravent and Centrotherm.

-3 Vent length are equivalent length.
-Consider each elbow as 5ft of linear length.
+3 Vent length in table is equivalent length.
+Consider each elbow as 5ft. of linear length.

 NOTE - Concentric terminations are the equivalent of 5' and should be considered when measuring pipe length.